jakebills1/devblog/content/posts/redis-in-ruby.md

 end
 ```

-### Next Steps
+## What I've Learned
+Though I set out on this project to learn more about concurrency, I think I learned the most about IO.
+Using non-blocking IO added the additional requirement of needing to save the progress of reading the command if an IO error is raised before the entire command is read.
+Using a state machine to track that progress feels like a pretty elegant solution, though it took some iteration to get there.
+Another complication was that reading an entire command required reading multiple lines and parsing their contents, but I feel like a lot of IO examples I've seen previously were limited to reading from a stream line by line.

-My full implementation is located [here](https://github.com/jakebills1/codecrafters-redis-ruby) and I am looking forward to expanding it to capture more of the full functionality that Redis has.
+My full implementation is located [here](https://github.com/jakebills1/codecrafters-redis-ruby) and I am looking forward to expanding it to capture more of the full functionality of Redis.